maxleow/testrail_data/README.md

   - Statuses
   - Template
   - Test
-- Complete pull with auto-offset cabability to walk through all pages, avalaible to:
+- Complete pull with `auto-offset` capability to walk through all pagination, avalaible to:
   - Run
   - Result
   - Plan